Dr Christel Querton

 About me

-My research focuses on international refugee law with a particular focus on the protection of persons fleeing contemporary armed conflicts and refugee women.
+My research focuses on international refugee law in particular the protection of persons fleeing contemporary armed conflicts and refugee women.
 My work is informed by comparative (mainly within Europe) and feminist methods.
-I have published in the Netherlands Quarterly of Human Rights, the International and Comparative Law Quarterly and the Refugee Survey Quarterly.
+My monograph Conflict Refugees was published with Cambridge University Press in 2023.
+I have also published in the Netherlands Quarterly of Human Rights, the International and Comparative Law Quarterly and the Refugee Survey Quarterly.
+My PhD (AHRC funded, 2020) compared judicial interpretation of international refugee law in the appeals of Afghan, Iraqi and Syrian nationals determined in six jurisdictions (BE, DK, FR, ES, NL & UK).

 Projects:

-UWE Vice-Chancellor Early Career Award (2021-2022): The project aimed to evaluate country guidance issued by the European Union Agency for Asylum to support national authorities in the European Union (EU) when determining asylum claims.
-A Panel Discussion in September 2022 presented research findings followed by presentations by the Agency, UNHCR, the European Council for Refugees and Exiles and academics.
+UWE Vice-Chancellor Early Career Award (2021-2022): The project aimed to evaluate country guidance issued by the European Union Agency for Asylum.
+A Panel Discussion in September 2022 included the Agency, UNHCR, the European Council for Refugees and Exiles and academics.
 See the recording here.
+The research was published open access in the Refugee Survey Quarterly and in a briefing.

 Affiliations/Responsibilities: